zio/zio/microsite/src/main/tut/datatypes/fiber.md

 The interrupt operation does not resume until the fiber has completed or has been interrupted and all its finalizers have been run.
 These precise semantics allow construction of programs that do not leak resources.

 A more powerful variant of `fork`, called `fork0`, allows specification of supervisor that will be passed any non-recoverable errors from the forked fiber, including all such errors that occur in finalizers.
-If this supervisor is not specified, then the supervisor of the parent fiber will be used, recursively, up to the root handler, which can be specified in `RTS` (the default supervisor merely prints the stack trace).
+If this supervisor is not specified, then the supervisor of the parent fiber will be used, recursively, up to the root handler, which can be specified in `DefaultRuntime` (the default supervisor merely prints the stack trace).

 # Error Model